Visiting Munich on business

 Munich is the capital of Bavaria, the south German state which borders Austria and the Czech Republic.
 Germany’s third largest city is the country’s technology leader, home to thousands of companies within the media, finance and IT sector.
 The infrastructure and cultural offerings makes it it perfect to visit Munich on business.

 Getting around Munich

 In line with the rest of the country, Munich boasts an excellent transport system.
 In addition to trams and buses, the city’s subway system enables you to easily travel in and out of the city center.
 A day ticket costs just €6 and can be used from the time you validate it until 6am the following day.
-The Park Inn by Radisson Munich East Hotel is just a short walk from one of the many subway stations, providing you with easy access to the city center.
+The Park Inn by Radisson Munich Frankfurter Ring is just a short walk from one of the many subway stations, providing you with easy access to the city center.

 Traveling to and from Munich Airport is also hassle-free, with trains departing between the airport and the city center every ten minutes.

 The ICM Congress Center hosts over 100 conferences annually, attracting in excess of 100,000 visitors to its three state-of-the-art venues.
 One of the events on its 2017 calendar is the EXPO REAL 2017 on 4th-6th September.
 It is the 20th International Trade Fair for Property and Investment.
 The event is held at Messe Munchen.

 Another prominent event that takes place at Messe Munchen is the IFAT India 2017, which is held 26th-28th September.
 IFAT is ‘the world’s leading trade fair for water, sewage, waste and raw materials management.’
 Some of the world’s leading companies gather here every year to deliver presentations and exchange ideas, making it one of the key industry events worldwide.

 Dining out in Munich